in

 • SSI : 83@3200K 74@5600K

-I think outside of the improved output, the score should be fairly similar to the first generation in terms of color accuracy since no innovation has been done there.
+I think outside of a slightly lower output to make the fan quieter, the score should be fairly similar to the first generation in terms of color accuracy since no innovation has been done there.

 Performances of DMX